The Time Substructure of Jets and Boosted Object Tagging: Jet time structure from hadronization

-Because we are interested in the velocity distribution of the hadrons, let us use this model to derive some approximate predictions for the general features of this distribution.
+Let us use this model to derive some approximate predictions for the general features of the velocity distribution of the hadrons.
 Rather than working directly in terms of velocity, it will be convenient to use the rapidity $y=\frac{1}{2}\log((1+v)/(1-v))=\arcosh(E/m)$.
 Let us consider the point $v_0$, which is the turn-around point for the original quark.
 This is kinematically equivalent to a vertex where a quark is produced with zero energy.
 It has coordinates $v_0=(t_0,x_0)=(E_0/\kappa,E_0/\kappa)$.
-Suppose that this quark combines with the antiquark formed at the next vertex to the left to form a hadron of mass $m$.
-That vertex $v_1=(t_1,x_1)$ must lie on the hyperbola given by $m^2 = (x_0-x_1)^2 - (t_0-t_1)^2$.
+This quark will combine with the antiquark formed at the next vertex $v_1=(t_1,x_1)$ to form a hadron of mass $m$.
+That vertex must lie on the hyperbola given by $m^2 = (x_0-x_1)^2 - (t_0-t_1)^2$.
 It is also likely to lie near the hyperbola of proper time $\tau$.
 These two hyperbolae intersect at a single point which we will identify with $v_1$.
 Solving for $x_1$, we can compute the separation of the vertices $x_0-x_1=E/\kappa$ from which we can estimate the rapidity of the fastest hadron in the jet.
 If the initial energy of the original quark $E_0\gg\kappa\tau\sim1$~GeV, we find $x_1\approx E_0\kappa\tau^2/(m^2+\kappa^2\tau^2)$ which gives $y=\arcosh(\Delta x/m)\approx \log(2E_0 m/(m^2+\kappa^2\tau^2))$.
 We see that the maximum rapidity varies logarithmically with the parton energy.
 For $E_0=500$~GeV, we find $y\sim 5-6$ for a range of light hadron masses.
 It is also clear geometrically from Figure \ref{fig:lund} that the leading hadron will have energy significantly greater than its mass.
 The leading hadrons in the jet will be ultra-relativistic and travel to the detector at nearly the speed of light.